Accelerating Monte Carlo event generation -- rejection sampling using neural network event-weight estimates: Surrogate-based unweighting: Implementation, Validation and Results

 In this section we present results for processes contributing to $W$+4~jets and $t\bar{t}$+3~jets production at the LHC, providing further insight into the potential and limitations of the surrogate-unweighting method.
 Both final states receive contributions from a large number of partonic channels, from which we pick representatives here.
 Given the high final-state multiplicity, the large number of contributing Feynman diagrams, and the complexity in QCD colour space, these matrix elements are highly non-trivial functions over phase space and rather expensive to evaluate, such that we can expect gains from employing the surrogate method.

-In the following we employ the same network architecture and training measures as described in Sec.~\ref{sec:nn} and used in the $Z$+4~jets example.
+In the following we employ the same network architecture and training measures as described in Sec.~\ref{sec:nn} and used in the $Z$+4~jets example and apply them in each partonic channel separately.
 We do not attempt to specifically adjust and optimise the hyperparameters, though this could potentially further improve performance.
 As before, all setups are studied with \Sherpa-2.2 for $pp$ collisions at $\sqrt{s}=13\;\text{TeV}$, using the NNPDF-3.0 NNLO PDF set and \Amegic as matrix-element and phase-space generator.

 Besides quantifying timing improvements, we scrutinise the physics description by validating observable distributions against the standard unweighting approach.
 It is worth mentioning that all presented timing improvements can likewise be translated into energy savings as no notable additional computing resources are needed for the new approach.